Suspir0n/SelectCar/README.md

 ## Description

-This project illustrates two system, a to Desktop and orther in Web.
+This project illustrates two system, a to Desktop and orther to Web.
 The object of project is create a system of classic car rent.